-Any producer or producer organization in the Southern region is eligible to apply for a Producer Grant.
+Any farmer/rancher, or farmer organization in the Southern region is eligible to apply for a Producer Grant.
+They may only submit one proposal in a grant cycle.

 How much will the grants fund?